Tate Steinsiek: Career

 Shortly after relocating to Boston, Steinsiek left Malevolence to relocate again, this time to Pittsburgh, in order to work under the "Master of Splatters," Tom Savini.
 Savini then offered him the opportunity to work on the horror film Zombie Honeymoon, which was filming in New York City.
 Steinsiek relocated to Brooklyn in 2002, where he started his own SFX makeup company, Ill Willed Productions.
 By 2003, Steinsiek had provided special effects prosthetic makeup and prop fabrication work for clients including The Jim Henson Company, DreamWorks, NBC, HBO, and Xbox.
 While in New York, Steinsiek met his wife Holly, who is also a makeup artist; the pair worked together on the History Channel production Clash of the Gods, in which they each had an acting cameo as well.
 In 2006, he was featured on the reality series Making It Big, where he won the FX Challenge.
 As of September 2013, Steinsiek is in pre-production of his directorial debut, which is an adaptation of the Clive Barker short story Son of Celluloid.

-In 2017, Steinsiek worked with seasonal retailer Spirit Halloween to design and sculpt the face of an animatronic named Menacing Molly; later that year, the animatronic was finalized and mass-produced by manufacturer Crazy Create.
+In 2017, Steinsiek worked with seasonal retailer Spirit Halloween to design and sculpt several animatronics and props including Forest Demon, Menacing Molly, and a Hanging Slimer from the Ghostbusters franchise; later that year, the animatronics were finalized and mass-produced by manufacturer Crazy Create while the Slimer was produced by the manufacturer Party Time Latex Arts and Crafts Factory.
 In 2017, Steinsiek began working with Fangoria, doing special effects for 2018's Puppet Master: The Littlest Reich and 2019's film Satanic Panic.
 In 2019, he filmed his directorial debut, a reboot of Castle Freak.
 In 2019, he was also nominated (along with Preston Fassel) for a Rondo Hatton Classic Horror Award for Best Article.